coelhotv/ai-agent-squad/DOCS/workflow.md

 1.  **Specification & Review:** The `engineering_spec_node` runs, where an Architect agent generates an API specification and a QA agent immediately reviews it for logical gaps.
 The status changes to `pending_spec_approval`, and the UI surfaces both the spec and the QA review for HITL approval.
 2.  **Implementation:** Once the spec is approved, the `developer_node` runs.
 A coding agent implements the approved spec into a single-file FastAPI app.
-3.  **Final Code Review:** The status changes to `pending_engineering_bundle_approval`, and the UI surfaces the final generated code for HITL approval.
+3.  **Final Code Review:** The status changes to `pending_code_approval`, and the UI surfaces the final generated code for HITL approval.

 This two-step process ensures a higher-quality spec is fed to the developer agent, reducing bugs and improving the final output.